aman-abdu/MyProjects/Data Engineering/Azure Data Engineering Project with DevOps - 5/README.md

 - Basic Knowledge on SQL and Python/PySpark
 - Azure Account
-- Good to have basic understanding about Azure Services
+- Good to have basic understanding about Azure Data Services and Azure DevOps

 ## How to Run This Project